rbanks54/rbanks54.github.io/_posts/2018-11-12-securing-vue-with-identityserver-part9.md

 </html>
 ```

-Since this is static content and we're not building anything with webpack, we need to copy `oidc-client.min.js` from `vue-app\node_modules\oidc-client\dist\oidc-client.min.js` into the `/public/static` folder.
+Since this is static content and we're not building anything with Webpack, we need to copy `oidc-client.min.js` from `vue-app\node_modules\oidc-client\dist\oidc-client.min.js` into the `/public/static` folder.

 If you haven’t already done so, build and restart both your identity server and your vue-app sites.